-During law school, Balinski developed the sloppy embryo of what Crushendo has become.
-Rather than going crazy, staring anxiously at his notes during the final days and hours leading up to his exams, Balinski was exercising, commuting, relaxing, and doing chores, all while listening to his audio recordings.
+Rather than staring anxiously at his notes during the final days and hours leading up to his exams, Adam Balinski was exercising, commuting, relaxing, and doing chores, all while listening to homemade audio recordings.
 As a result, those final days and hours became among the most enjoyable parts of his legal education.
-Not only was it the healthy thing to do, it was highly effective: Balinski graduated summa cum laude from one of the nation’s most competitive law schools and scored in the top 5% nationally on the Uniform Bar Exam.
+Not only was it the healthy thing to do, it was highly effective: Balinski graduated summa cum laude from BYU Law School, the #4 most competitive law school in the nation, and scored in the top 5% nationally on the Uniform Bar Exam.

 Since he can remember, Balinski has had a passion for learning, teaching, and innovating.
 Though he’s relatively young, his experiences have been vast and varied.
 They include teaching university-level Swedish for six semesters, hosting a nationally broadcast TV show, working as a TV reporter for a CBS affiliate, delivering corporate training for a medical software behemoth, and serving as Editor-in-Chief of a highly ranked education and law journal.